SGT CHARLES DOUGLAS HARRIS

 Regaining consciousness after the initial explosion, SGT Harris recalls calling to his teammate nearby who was non-responsive.
 It wasn’t until he attempted to get up to help him that he realized he had lost both of his legs.
 The last thing he remembers after he was carried off the field and taken to the chopper was the medic helping him lift his arm so he could fist pump his buddies.
 Days later he arrived stateside at Walter Reed Medical Center in Bethesda, M.d., where he underwent surgeries and rehabilitative therapies for approximately seven months.

-An avid outdoorsman, Charles currently teaches hunter education in Maryland and works as a 911 emergency dispatcher for Hampshire County W.V.
+An avid outdoorsman, Doug currently teaches hunter education in Maryland and works as a 911 emergency dispatcher for Hampshire County W.V.
 He has plans to pursue a degree in Wildlife Biology and would like to eventually work for a government agency to help manage the populations of wildlife.
 Locally, Charles is active with the VFW and American Legion; he’s also involved with several organizations that help injured Veterans return to outdoor activities.
 He married his wife, Autumn, in the spring of 2015.
+Since receiving their HFOT home, Doug and Autumn have become foster parents and they adopted four children.
+Doug has also started his own nonprofit called Operation Heroes Support, an organization that provides outdoor opportunities for injured Veterans and first responders.